snonux/foo.zone/gemfeed/2025-11-02-perl-new-features-and-foostats.md

 print $hash->{foo}; # prints 99
 ```

 The aggregator in Foostats aliases `$self->{stats}{$date_key}` before updating counters, so the structure remains intact.
 Combined with subroutine signatures, this makes it obvious when a piece of data is shared instead of copied, preventing silent bugs.
+This enables having shorter names for long nested data structures.

 ## Persistent state without globals